khaledk2/leb-beta/docs/user_guide/upload_strains.rst

 * Clicking the blue "Import Data" function in the grid toolbar, where a popup modal window is displayed.
 Clicking the cloud icon opens up your file explorer where you can select the template file to upload.
 * Dragging the file from your file explorer to the grid, where the popup modal window automatically displays.
 Dropping the file within the window will select it for upload.

-When the file has been uploaded, provided it is in a correct format, a blue "Import to Grid" button appears that will import the data to the grid when clicked, creating rows of the provided strain metadata automatically.
+When the file has been uploaded, provided it is in the correct format, a blue "Import to Grid" button appears that will import the data to the grid when clicked, creating rows of the provided strain metadata automatically.

 **Notes**

 * The grid must be empty of rows to correctly export the template file.
+* If there are any issues with the template file format, such as changes in the column order, an import error message will be displayed.
-* If the browser window is shrank, you can import using the "Import from Text File" button which is located by clicking the blue "Data" button.
+* If the browser window is shrunk, you can import using the "Import from Text File" button which is located by clicking the blue "Data" button.
 This displays a drop-down menu of the template importing and exporting functions.

 .. figure:: ../images/import_template.png
   :align: center